How CF Progresses

 Over time, the thick mucus causes scarring and damage to the liver.

 It sometimes leads to cirrhosis, an advanced stage of liver disease that makes it difficult for blood to travel through the liver.
-This can result in many complications, including infections, malnutrition, and sometimes liver failure.
+This can result in many complications, including low blood counts, fluid buildup in the abdomen, bleeding in the esophagus, and difficulty breathing.

 Liver disease is considered to be one of the most serious health risks associated with CF. There are often no symptoms until the scarring and damage have reached an advanced stage.
 Care teams regularly monitor liver function in people with CF to check for CF progression in the liver.

-Both of these factors can contribute to osteoporosis, a disease that can lead to stooped posture, loss of height, and bones that break easily.
+These factors can contribute to osteoporosis, a disease that can lead to stooped posture, loss of height, and bones that can break easily.